 Keep My Grave Open follows a familiar pattern.
 Like Don’t Open the Door, the film provides a wonderfully peculiar sense of design, yet chooses to contrast that foundation with two horseback-riding montages, uncomfortable soap opera emoting, and missing plot details.
 It’s like trying to read Brownrigg’s mind, but what’s on his mind is only what we see — the rest is floating around in some kind of temporal limbo.
 With Nick Millard and Doris Wishman, that effect can yield a superb experience, because films like Satan’s Black Wedding and Indecent Desires suffuse their capriciousness with a solid dose of self-contained FUN.
 But when Brownrigg plasters the choppy Grave with psychological turmoil, wounded sexuality, and extended scenes of vacuity in the form of a schizo at odds with her incestuous past, there’s no sanctuary.
 No release.
 And, most importantly, no moment of association, be it admiringly or emotionally or humorously.

 I know what you’re thinking.
 Grave features a sword-brandishing killer and some tense atmospherics.
 Plus, a semi-rewarding climax.
 That’s all true.
-But you and I could both name at least ten trash-horror films that provide solid hooks, technical depth (either hi-fi or lo-fi), and palpable reasons for devoting your time to whatever it is that they offer.
-Grave is a casualty.
-It’s a film you want to love, because you can feel the effort and sincerity with which it was crafted.
-And believe me, I wanted to love it.
-Unfortunately, this film, like the double Don’ts before it, is dressed to the nines, but has nowhere to go.
+But you and I could both name at least ten trash-horror films that provide solid hooks, technical depth (either hi-fi or lo-fi), and other palpable reasons for devoting your time to whatever it is that they offer.
+Grave is a film you want to love because you can feel the effort and sincerity with which it was crafted — and believe me, I wanted to love it — but it falls short.
+Unfortunately, this film is dressed to the nines, but has nowhere to go.

 And I no longer have the means to take it there.